TigrisCallidus/Qisge/README.md

 Add TextMeshPro to your Unity Project if it does not include it already (Window>PackatManager>TextMeshPro>Install)

-Copy a working python environment into the Folder /Assets/StreamingAssets/.q The setup for this works the same as for this project: [QCU](https://github.com/TigrisCallidus/QCU)
+Copy a working python environment into the Folder '/Assets/StreamingAssets/.q'.
+This folder also contains a 'requirements.txt' that can be used to set up a suggested environment.
+The setup for this works the same as in the [QCU](https://github.com/TigrisCallidus/QCU) project.

 # How to Use